rancher/fleet-docs/docs/ref-resources.md

 # List of Deployed Resources

+After installing Fleet in Rancher these resources are created in the upstream cluster.

 | Type  | Name        | Namespace |
 | ----- | ----------- | --------- |
 | From Helm, intial setup: | | |